 I was furious and weak.
 It was during this time that I started watching pornography late at night on Cinemax.
 I can’t blame him for that though.
 That was me.
 In some ways, it was a form of dealing with puberty and a sense of escapism.
 All this to say, that my walk with Christ was not always perfect.
 While I remained close to Him through the years (He was my fortress), I made shameful mistakes.

-After the Browns, I went to college at Wayland Baptist University.
-Three years in I met a girl and spent the next 17 years together with her.
+Eventually I graduated high school and I went to college at Wayland Baptist University.
+Three years in, I met a girl and spent the next 17 years together with her.
 During that time, we would bring three incredible children into the world.

 I worked at Wayland several years before accepting a job in Midland, Texas.
 Again, a God intervention.
 The company that I now worked for had recently acquired another company.
 They were a Dell shop and my current company is an HP shop.
 Naturally, they had to replace all the Dells!